jinu2ID/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: We add the diagonal units to the set of constraints.
-The values of a box in the a diagonal constrains the values of the other diagonal boxes.
+The values of a box in the diagonal constrains the values of the other diagonal boxes.
 The constraint propagation here is similar to that of the row, column, and square constraints.

 ### Install